Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Econometric framework and identification results

 The above proposition shows how we can point-identify the distributional marginal treatment response for a given unobserved treatment resistance $v$.
 It involves first taking the derivative of the conditional joint distribution of the realized outcome $Y$ and treatment status $D$ given the propensity score $P=v$ and the censoring variable being above $y$ ($C = y + \delta$ for $\delta > 0$) with respect to $v$, and then integrating over all values $\delta > 0$ such that the $y+\delta$ remains in the support of the censoring variable $C$.
-Contrary to the results in \citet{carneirolee2009} and \citet{Carneiro2011}, we need to tackle the right-censoring problem, which manifests in our results by having to condition on $C=y+\delta$, so that $C > y$, and then integrating over $\delta$.
+Differently from the results in \citet{carneirolee2009}, we need to tackle the right-censoring problem, which manifests in our results by having to condition on $C=y+\delta$, so that $C > y$, and then integrating over $\delta$.

 Furthermore, our results are specific to the $DMTR_d(y,v)$ function, and not for a generic transformation of $Y^*(d)$, say $G(Y^*(d))$ as in \citet{carneirolee2009}.
 This follows from the fact that we may not be able to identify the $DMTR_d(y,v)$ over all values of $y$ in the support of $Y^*(d)$, as a consequence of the censoring problem.
-Having said that, there are several functions that we can actually nonparametrically point-identify without additional restrictions and under standard regularity conditions, including the QMTE functions for a range of quantiles and the RMTE function.
-We state these results as a corollary for convenience.
-The proof is a direct consequence of the previous proposition, the definition of quantiles and the relationship of quantiles and expected values.
+Having said that, there are several functions that we can actually nonparametrically point-identify without additional restrictions and under standard regularity conditions, including the QMTE functions for a range of quantiles.
+We state these results{, which use only Assumptions \ref{AsIndependence}-\ref{AsCensoring} and a regularity condition, as a corollary for convenience.
+The proof is a direct consequence of the previous proposition and the definition of quantiles.